-We bang this drum a fair bit here at the Coin Bureau, but in case you haven’t heard, here’s how the tune goes: if you’re serious about keeping your crypto safe you should be thinking about storing it in a wallet of some kind.
+We bang this drum a fair bit here at the Coin Bureau, but in case you haven’t heard, here’s how the tune goes: if you’re serious about keeping your crypto safe, you should be thinking about storing it in a wallet of some kind.
 The larger your holdings are, the more pressing a concern this should be.

 Today, we’re going to take a look at Trust Wallet, one of the most recognisable and popular software wallet options.
-We’ll run over the specs, take a look at what it can do and weigh up its pros and cons.
-You should by the end have a good idea of whether or not this mobile wallet is an option for you.
+We’ll run over the specs, take a look at what it can do, and weigh up its pros and cons.
+You should, by the end, have a good idea of whether or not this mobile wallet is an option for you.

-The Trust Wallet app is available as a free download for both iOS and Android.
+The Trust Wallet app is available as a free download for iOS and Android.
 Much of its functionality can be attributed to the fact that its code was written in the native languages of each platform: iOS’ Swift and Android’s Java.
 The app runs on iOS 10.0 versions or higher and Android 5.0 and up.

 This partnership with the biggest name in the crypto space – and its deep pockets – is sure to keep users flocking to Trust Wallet and will almost certainly fuel the development of further features on the app.

 However, it was through Ethereum that his interest in crypto began to gather pace.
-He cut his teeth developing an app to help truckers find parking and other amenities, while at the same time diving ever deeper into the crypto waters.
+He cut his teeth developing an app to help truckers find parking and other amenities while at the same time diving ever deeper into the crypto waters.

 The functionality with ERC20 standard tokens attracted thousands of early users in a short space of time.
 The wallet’s growing popularity then caught the attention of Binance, who acquired the project (and its parent company Six Days LLC) for an undisclosed sum back in 2018.

 The Trust Wallet app is available from either Google Play or the App Store.
-Once downloaded and installed you’ll be given the option to either import an existing wallet or create a new one.
+Once downloaded and installed, you’ll be given the option to either import an existing wallet or create a new one.
 If you select the latter option, you’ll be given your 12-word seed or recovery phrase.

 Sending crypto is just as straightforward.
 Once in your wallet, tap the “Send” button, then copy and paste the address of the receiving wallet.
 That done, type in the amount to be sent and tap the “Next” button.
-Once you’re happy that all the details are correct, hit “Send” and you’re good to go.
+Once you’re happy that all the details are correct, hit “Send”, and you’re good to go.

-A big part of Trust Wallet’s appeal is its ease-of-use and intuitive interface.
-A lot of effort has gone into this aspect of the app and user reviews regularly focus positively on it.
+A big part of Trust Wallet’s appeal is its ease of use and intuitive interface.
+A lot of effort has gone into this aspect of the app, and user reviews regularly focus positively on it.

 The staking of crypto (derived from the term “Proof of Stake”) involves the creation of new blocks via a consensus algorithm.
 These new blocks are then added to the blockchain.

 New transactions can be validated on the blockchain by coins staked by holders.
 The number of staked coins determines the number of transactions that can be validated.
-Staking locks the coins into a wallet for a prescribed period of time, with more coins (a bit like interest accruing) added to the wallet as a reward.
+Staking locks the coins into a wallet for a prescribed time, with more coins (a bit like interest accruing) added to the wallet as a reward.
 As with interest, the more you stake, the more you get back.

-So, if you want to earn interest from your crypto holdings, or are keen to have a say in how the networks of particular currencies are governed, then the staking function that Trust Wallet allows is something you should definitely explore.
+So, if you want to earn interest from your crypto holdings, or are keen to have a say in how the networks of particular currencies are governed, then the staking function that Trust Wallet allows is something you should explore.